Written by: A O’Neill, Licensed Pest Control Technician

-Do the same with any other furniture in the room; look along the baseboards especially behind the bed for any evidence of bed bugs as well.
+Look along the baseboards especially behind the bed for any evidence as well.

-Finally, check the luggage stands by inspecting the webbing and joints.
+Check the webbing and joints and any screw heads.
 Remember, bed bugs can hide in the smallest of spaces.

 By now you’ll know if your hotel room has bed bugs, or not.

-If you find any telltale signs of bed bugs in your room, take photos, if possible, so you have a record as evidence.
+If you find any signs of the bugs in your room, take lots of photos so you have a record as evidence.

-Remove your luggage from the bathtub and leave the room.
-Report your findings to the front desk, show them your photos, and ask to be moved to another room that isn’t anywhere near the room you were given.
+Take your luggage and leave the room.
+Report your findings to the front desk hotel staff or hotel management and show them your photos, and demand to be moved to another room that isn’t anywhere near the room you were given.

-You don’t want a room next door, opposite, directly above or below as bed bugs are able to travel through the tiniest of gaps in walls, floors, behind switch plates, and along pipes and into nearby rooms.
+You don’t want a room next door, opposite, directly above, or below as bed bugs can travel through the tiniest gaps in walls, floors, behind switch plates, and along pipes and into nearby rooms.

-When you get allocated a new room, look for the same signs and repeat the process again.
+When you’re allocated a new room, look for the same signs and repeat the process again.

-However, if the hotel is full and unable to provide a new room, insist on a full refund and ask for help with finding alternative accommodation.
+If the hotel is full, or for some reason is unable to provide a new room, insist on a full refund and ask for help with finding alternative accommodation.

 Most hotels are very cooperative and will try their best to help you.
-However, it is always in your best interest to gather as much evidence as possible in case you need to make a claim, such as the following:
+However, it is always in your best interest to gather as much evidence as possible in case you need to make a claim.

-- The most important part is to take pictures of the infested areas of the room, such as the mattress and other items of furniture.
+- Take photos of the bed bugs and any telltale signs as mentioned above.
 Get as many pictures as you can so it is well documented.